 With this in mind, it is important to think ahead and imagine how you would react to the command listed above.
-This includes, of course, how you would protect yourselves as well as those around you, especially your students.
+This includes, of course, how you would protect yourselves as well as those around you.

 The time to become familiar with evacuation routes, shelter areas, or lock-down procedures is today.